What are Pangolins?

 Pangolin is a Malay word which means “rolling over”.
 It is the defensive capability of this animal to roll into a ball when they feel threatened or so.
 They are placental mammals on the Pholidota order and they have eight different species.
 Pangolins are also referred to as scaly anteater.
 Pangolins are mostly found in Africa and Asia’s tropic environment, in the family Manidae they are categorized in the Manis Pharaginus and Smutsia genera.

 Exclusive of the tail, pangolins are between 1 to 3 feet and have a weight of between 5 to 27 kg.
-The length of the tail varies between the species but usually have a range of between 10 to 28 inches in adult pangolins.
+The length of the tail varies between the species but usually has a range of between 10 to 28 inches in adult pangolins.
 Pangolins have a head that is short and tapering, eyes that are heavily lidded, and a muzzle that is long and toothless, its tongue can stretch up to 10 inches long.

 They also have various ways of defending and protecting themselves from danger such as emitting secretions from their anal glands.
 The secretions are very odorous and this is aimed at irritating their prey.
 They also roll into a ball and expose their scales to any prey they perceive a threat.
 Their lifespan is not well known, especially for the species that live in the wild.
 The ones held in animal centers have gone on to live for about 20 years.